 Before resorting to pills, aspiring intellectual heavyweights might do well to start the day with a low-fat/high carbohydrate breakfast: muesli rather than tasty well-buttered croissants.
 This will enhance memory, energy and blood glucose levels.
 An omega-3 rich diet will enhance all-round emotional and intellectual health too.
 A large greasy fry-up, on the other hand, can easily leave one feeling muddle-headed, drowsy and lethargic.
 If one wants to stay sharp, and to blunt the normal mid-afternoon dip, then eating big fatty lunches isn't a good idea either.
 Fat releases cholecystokinin (CCK) from the duodenum.
 Modest intravenous infusions of CCK make one demonstrably dopey and subdued.

 To urge such caveats is not to throw up one's hands in defeatist resignation.
 Creative psychopharmacology can often in principle circumvent such problems, even today.
-Complementary and sometimes effective combinations such as sustained-release methylphenidate (Ritalin) and SSRIs such as fluoxetine (Prozac), for instance, are arguably still under-used.
-They could be more widely applied both in clinical psychiatry and, at least in the context of a general harm-reduction strategy, on the street.
 There may indeed be no safe drugs but just safe dosages.
-Yet some smart drugs, such as piracetam, really do seem to be at worst pretty innocuous.
+Yet some smart drugs, such as piracetam, are relatively innocuous.
+If the user doesn't like their effects, (s)he can simply stop taking them.
 Agents such as the alpha-1 adrenergic agonist adrafinil (Olmifron) typically do have both mood-brightening and intellectually invigorating effects.
 Adrafinil, like its chemical cousin modafinil (Provigil), promotes alertness, vigilance and mental focus; and its more-or-less pure CNS action ensures it doesn't cause unwanted peripheral sympathetic stimulation.